 This church was originally dedicated to the first emperor of Germany.
 Reliefs and mosaics show great events in the life of Germany’s favorite Kaiser, from his coronation in 1871 to his death in 1888.
 The church’s bombed-out ruins have been left standing as a poignant memorial to the destruction of Berlin in World War II.

 EurAide is an English-speaking information desk with answers to your questions about train travel around Europe.
-It’s located right next to the Deutsche Bahn Reisezentrum in the underground shopping level (follow signs to tracks 5-6 and Reisezentrum -1).
+It’s located on the first upper level in Berlin’s main station (Hauptbahnhof).
 It’s American-run, so communication is simple.
 This is an especially good place to make fast-train and couchette reservations for later in your trip.

 OBW’s flagship introductory walk, Discover Berlin, offers a good overview in four hours.
 They offer a Third Reich walking tour; tours to Potsdam and Sachsenhausen; and themed walks on Jewish Life in Berlin, Cold War Berlin, and Queer Berlin.

 While the famous border checkpoint between the American and Soviet sectors is long gone, its memory is preserved by one of Europe’s most cluttered museums.
 Today, while the drama is over and hunks of the Wall stand like trophies at its door, the museum survives as a living artifact of the Cold War days.
 The yellowed descriptions, which have scarcely changed since that time, tinge the museum with nostalgia.
 It’s dusty, disorganized, and overpriced, with lots of reading involved, but all that just adds to this museum’s borderline-kitschy charm.
-If you’re pressed for time, this is a decent after-dinner sight.
+If you’re pressed for time, visit after dinner, when most other museums are closed.